 5Q2.
 My job has been shut down.
 I can’t pay my City of Stillwater utility bill.
 What do I do?

 5A2.
-Your utility bill will have to be paid, but City Council acting as the Stillwater Utilities Authority has waived late fees and will not shut off utilities for lack of payment.
-The City is willing to work with you on a one-on-one basis to establish a payment plan.
-If you are unable to pay your bill, please contact Utility and Billing Services so a payment plan can be made on your account.
+Your utility bill will have to be paid, but the City is willing to work with you to establish a payment plan.
+If you are unable to pay your bill, please contact Utility and Billing Service so a payment plan can be made on your account.
+Arrangements will need to be made prior to your disconnection date.
 Call 405.742.8245.

 5Q3.
 What happens if I have a water leak and need a repair person?
 What if the repair requires a City of Stillwater permit?

 5A3.
 Utilities are considered essential.
 Also, city hall is open and permits may be issued.
 This can be completed by a phone call.
 Call 405.742.8220.